 The journal ends with a recap and, of course, a notes section.

 My review: This is a pretty solid little guided journal.
-I really like the weekly themes, but I wish there was a little more emphasis on the theme in the daily pages.
+I really like the weekly themes, but I wish there were a little more emphasis on the theme in the daily pages.
 Without that, I feel like the weekly theme is likely to be forgotten by the end of the week.

 If you’d like to start tracking things like hydration, mood, and screen time, the trackers are nice and simple.
 Although, if you do already track or aren’t really interested, it’s a bit of wasted space.